ONLYOFFICE/Kubernetes-DocSpace/README.md

 ### 4. Upgrade ONLYOFFICE DocSpace

 Note: If you have Elasticsearch installed, please read [this section](#2-transition-from-elasticsearch-to-opensearch).

+Note: When upgrading to version `3.0.0` from an earlier version, set the parameters `docs.upgrade.job.enabled` and `docs.clearCache.job.enabled` to `false`.
+When installing version `3.0.0` or upgrading from version `3.0.0` to a later version, these parameters should be set to `true`.
+Additionally, when upgrading to version `3.0.0` from an earlier version, set the parameter `upgrade.job.docsInitDB.enabled` to `true`.
+However, when installing version `3.0.0` or upgrading from version "3.0.0" to a later version, this parameter should be set to `false`.

 It's necessary to set the parameters for updating.
 For example,